reubenvas/Parking-App/README.md

 # Test Park App

 This is an app which manages basic functionalities of a car parking app.
 With it the user can basically "Check in" and "Check out" from a parking lot.
-It also calculates the total prize of the visit by multiplying the time of the visit with the prize per hour.
+It also calculates the total prize of the visit by multiplying the time of the visit with the price per hour.

 ## How to Run
 * First install dependencies: